Lots of people don’t quite get Google Places. We often get asked what is it, why it’s important and should we bother. Here’s how we answer them…

 Invest some time and effort into the SEO of your actual website.
 Google takes your website into account when determining the Google Places search results.

-If you can, try to get your business details onto a third party review or directory website.
+If you can, try to get your business details onto a third-party review or directory website.
 This helps Google verify your details and gives a boost to your listing.
+See here for more Google Places tips.

 What to avoid